Effective Date: September 22, 2009

 (14) Establishing provisions for reconstitution capabilities that allow for recovery from a catastrophic emergency and resumption of normal operations.

-(15) Ensuring that NASA information is protected, handled, and commensurate with the national security classification level, sensitivity, value, and criticality in accordance with NPR 1600.1, NASA Security Program Procedural Requirements; NPR 2190.1, NASA Export Control Program; and NPR 2810.1, Security of Information Technology.
+(15) Ensuring that NASA information is protected, handled, and commensurate with the national security classification level, sensitivity, value, and criticality in accordance with NPR 1600.2; NPR 2190.1; and NPR 2810.1.

-(16) Ensuring any records created during this process be managed and dispositioned according to NPR 1440.6, NASA Records Management.
+(16) Ensuring any records created during this process be managed and dispositioned according to NPR 1441.1.

 a.
 NPR 1040.1, NASA Continuity of Operations (COOP) Planning Procedural Requirements.

 c.
-NPR 1600.1, NASA Security Program Procedural Requirements.
+NPR 1600.2, NASA Classified National Security Information.

 d.
 NPR 2190.1, NASA Export Control Program.